biirdy/openflow-bandwidth/README.md

 <b> Enforce procedures in progress </b>

 <b> enforce_port_outbound </b> - Notification
-<br>Enforces an outbound bandwidth restriction on a specific port
+<br>Enforces an outbound bandwidth restriction on a specific port.
+Any previous enforcements will be replaced.
 <br>Params: `[<switch_id>, <port_no>, <speed B/s>]`

 <b> enforce_port_inbound </b> - Notification
-<br>Enforces an inbound bandwidth restriction on a specific port
+<br>Enforces an inbound bandwidth restriction on a specific port.
+Any previous enforcements will be replaced.
 <br>Params: `[<switch_id>, <port_no>, <speed B/s>]`

-<b> enforce_flow </b> - Notification
+<b> enforce_flow </b> - Notification - <b> Not implemented </b>
-<br>Enforces a bandwidth restricion on a specific flow
+<br>Enforces a bandwidth restricion on a specific flow.
+Any previous enforcements will be replaced.
 <br>Params :`[<switch_id>, <flow_id>]`

 <h2>CLI - In progress</h2>